-If I can use the Windows desktop, play games, do day-to-day work and code in one place, I sure as hell want to… and Windows 10 is actually pretty damn nice.
+If I can use the Windows desktop, play games, do day-to-day work and code in one place, I sure as hell want to… and Windows 10 is actually pretty damn nice, especially on great hardware.

 First up, make sure you have Windows 10 Creator’s Update installed — it takes a few minutes to enroll in the Insider Program, which lets you get free preview versions of Windows.
 The update should be generally available soon, but for now it’s better than the base release of Windows 10, and notably improves High-DPI displays for those using 4K monitors.